CGCE: Classifier-Guided Concept Erasure in Generative Models: Experiments

-\textbf{Artistic Style and Object Removal.} \texttt{CGCE} also shows strong results on artistic style and object removal tasks. \underline{Artistic Style Removal:} Following \cite{rece, safree}, we first measure the perceptual distance compared to the original SD model using LPIPS \cite{lpips}.
-We report $\text{LPIPS}_e$ for erased artist styles and $\text{LPIPS}_u$ for unerased styles.
+\texttt{CGCE} shows strong results on artistic style and object removal. \underline{Artistic Style Removal:} Following \cite{rece, safree}, we measure the perceptual distance compared to the original SD model using LPIPS.
+We report $\text{LPIPS}_e$ for erased styles and $\text{LPIPS}_u$ for unerased styles.
 The overall effectiveness is measured by their difference, $\text{LPIPS}_d = \text{LPIPS}_e - \text{LPIPS}_u$.
-As shown in \cref{tab:remove_art}, \texttt{CGCE} achieves the best performance with $\text{LPIPS}_d$ values of 0.43 and ASR of 0 for “Van Gogh” style.
-Crucially, \texttt{CGCE} achieves a perfect $\text{LPIPS}_u$ score of 0, showing no negative impact on unrelated artist styles.
-To further test the robustness of \texttt{CGCE} on the artistic style removal task, we evaluate it against the UDA attack (\cref{tab:van_gogh}). \texttt{CGCE} achieves the lowest ASR of 24.00, clearly outperforming all other concept-erasing baselines. \underline{Object Removal:} As shown in \cref{tab:church}, \texttt{CGCE} again achieves the best ASR of 16.00 against the UDA attack for the ``church" concept.
+As shown in \cref{tab:remove_art}, \texttt{CGCE} achieves the best performance with $\text{LPIPS}_d$ values of 0.43 and ASR of 0 for the ``Van Gogh'' style.
+Crucially, \texttt{CGCE} achieves a perfect $\text{LPIPS}_u$ score of 0, showing no negative impact on unrelated styles.
+To further test the robustness of \texttt{CGCE} on the artistic style removal task, we evaluate it against the UDA attack (\cref{tab:vangogh_church}). \texttt{CGCE} achieves the lowest ASR of 24.00, clearly outperforming all other baselines. \underline{Object Removal:} As shown in \cref{tab:vangogh_church}, \texttt{CGCE} again achieves the best ASR of 16.00 against the UDA attack for the ``church'' concept.
 In both tasks, this \textbf{state-of-the-art} erasure effectiveness is achieved with negligible loss of utility.
 The FID and CLIP scores remain consistent with those of the original SD model, showing that our method can precisely erase target concepts without harming the model’s ability to generate other content. \Cref{fig:sd14} provides qualitative comparisons of \texttt{CGCE} with the other baselines.